qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 Alternative Algorithms for Kyrlov Construction
 ----------------------------------------------

-As the number of degrees of freedom grow, the standard Lanczos algorithm shows significant errors due to numerical inaccuracies.
+As the number of degrees of freedom grows, the standard Lanczos algorithm shows significant errors due to numerical inaccuracies.
 This is why the *default* algorithm in QuTiP to construct the Krylov basis is the *fully-reorthogonalized* Lanczos algorithm (FRO).
-It orthogonalizes new basis vectors in respect to *all* (contrary to just the last two) previously created vectors to greatly limit the accumulation of numerical errors.
+It orthogonalizes new basis vectors with respect to *all* (contrary to just the last two) previously created vectors to greatly limit the accumulation of numerical errors.
 However, by specifically setting ``options["algorithm"]="lanczos"``, the standard Lanczos algorithm is still